influxdata/docs-v2/content/influxdb/clustered/admin/tables/create.md

 but, depending on your schema and workload, customizing the partitioning strategy can improve query performance.

-Use the `--template-tag` and `--template-time` flags define partition template parts used to generate partition keys for the table.
+Use the `--template-tag` and `--template-timeformat` flags define partition template parts used to generate partition keys for the table.
 If no template flags are provided, the table uses the partition template of the target database.
 For more information, see [Manage data partitioning](/influxdb/clustered/admin/custom-partitions/).